texfaq/texfaq.github.io/FAQ-cpy-srchpdf.md

-Packages [`cmap`](http://ctan.org/pkg/cmap) and [`mmap`](http://ctan.org/pkg/mmap) both offer means of generating such tables ([`mmap`](http://ctan.org/pkg/mmap) has wider coverage, including the various maths encodings); both work with PDFTeX and no other engine.
+Packages [`cmap`](http://ctan.org/pkg/cmap) and [`mmap`](http://ctan.org/pkg/mmap) both offer means of generating such tables ([`mmap`](http://ctan.org/pkg/mmap) has wider coverage, including the various maths encodings); both work with pdfTeX and no other engine.
 Thus your document becomes something like:
 ```latex
 \documentclass{article}